prudentj/labs-guides/docs/topics/heroku-point-dns.md

 ## Objective

-### Summary

-We will walk through the basic steps of setting up a free custom domain with Heroku using PointDNS.
+Establish a path to adding a custom domain for projects hosted on Heroku for free while remaining Labs Compliant.

 !!!
 Info
     Heroku requires a credit card on file to activate PointDNS (as well as to